We breed 2-3 litters per year so usually we have

 What do you do to socialize the puppies?

 From birth to about two weeks of age our puppies are gently handled a few times a day, usually for cleaning the bed, weighing, and moving them into position for nursing.
 Once a day we perform Early Neurological Stimulation exercises which have many later benefits.
 Beginning at three weeks they are handled more frequently as they are more tolerant of handling and can be away from the mother for longer periods.
 They are brought out of the whelping bed briefly and allowed to experience the other animals in the household as well as different floors, surfaces, and sounds.
 They are handled by our friends and their children.
 At four weeks old they begin eating solid food (soaked and mushed kibble) and are let out for longer periods of time as they begin to walk.
 Between five and six weeks they are able to run around almost as well as the adult dogs and are allowed to roam the house when supervised.
 They experience all the sights and sounds of a normal household.
+We start taking them outside to pee at this age to get them used to the outside world.
+We also try to challenge them with mini agility obstacles, treat dispensing toys, and puzzle games to challenge their bodies and brains!

 Once the puppies go to their new homes the real work begins!
 We send our puppies home with a Rule of Twelve Checklist which is a list of twelve things that a puppy should do before they are twelve weeks old to help them become well-adjusted adults.
 We strongly recommend taking a puppy training class even if you have experience training a dog before.
 We work with Best Paw Forward in Nanaimo.